dr-asky/pdsnd_github/README.md

 23-4-2020

 ### Project Title
-Bike Share project
+Bike-Share project

 ### Description
-Python database to explore data related to bike share systems for Chicago, New York City, and Washington
+Python database to explore data related to bike share systems for Chicago, New York City, and Washington.

 ### Files used
 washington.csv